Past National Youth Weeks

 Most events held during NYW were inclusive of all people, with some events targeting a specific disadvantaged group.
 Furthermore, 68% of the State Government grant funding distributed was to regional and rural organisations, giving regional young people an opportunity to experience and participate in new events in their local region.

-Some events experienced increased numbers of attendees, whilst other tested new event concepts with encouraging outcomes.
+Some events experienced increased numbers of attendees, while other tested new event concepts with encouraging outcomes.

 NYW continues to be a well-supported program in South Australia, with many organisations wanting to keep the momentum continuing beyond 2017.